kevinpark02/Dorello/README.md

 has_one_attached :photo
 ```

-And if the user had a photo uploaded, the photoUrl attribute in the user slice of state was extracted.
+When returning a json response, if the user had a photo uploaded, the photoUrl attribute in the user slice of state was extracted.
+If the user had no photo available, only the user id and email were extracted.
+The reason is, the browser displayed an error if the user did not have the photoUrl attribute available, and the conditional case was necessary as shown below:

 ```
 if user.photo.attached?
     json.extract! user, :id, :email
     json.photoUrl url_for(user.photo)
 else
-    json.extra! user, :id, :email
+    json.extrat! user, :id, :email end
-end
 ```